Plan your app with Teams features

 - For sideloading apps, see enable your Teams app to be customized, distribute your Microsoft Teams app, and Upload your app in Teams.

-- For custom connectors, see create Office 365 connectors for Teams.
+- For custom connectors, see create connectors for Microsoft 365 Groups for Teams.

 Submit and view feedback for